 HOW TO APPLY:

-Follow the "Apply Now" link above.
+Submit application for chosen property via our website, BellinghamLeasing.com or OperaHouseApts.com.
 There is a $50.00 Application fee per applicant or cosigner, this fee is required upon submission of an online application.
-All persons 18 years of age or older, must submit an application.
-Our office can provide paper applications upon request.
-Payments for paper applications may be exact change cash, money order or cashiers check.
-If you require assistance submitting your application or have specific questions not answered in this document, please contact our office.
+All persons 18 years of age or older, must submit an application; Paper applications upon request.
+We accept exact change cash, money order or cashiers check.

 An application is considered incomplete for a unit if: